sshambar/WX-HWS/README.md

 Gary Portellas for a helpful suggestion to further simplify the installation process.

+Jake aka Jerry, work on JS conversion script for error free more efficient unit conversion for CanvasJS charts.

 All those unamed people who have helped me with testing updates

 # Alternative versions